 Lead Scoring Examples

-Lead scoring most likely looks different at every company, and there is no one-size fits all.
-Each company should have its own, uniquely designed scoring system that aligns with their particular goals, objectives, and targets.
+There is no one-size-fits-all approach to lead scoring.
+Each company should have its own scoring system that reflects their goals, objectives, and targets.

-The more buyer personas you have, the more holistic your understanding of your customers will be and, as a result, the more precise your lead scoring efforts will be.
+The more buyer personas you have, the more holistic your understanding of your customers will be.
+As a result, your lead scoring efforts will be more precise.

-Now that you know what your ideal buyers look like, it’s time to decide which attributes you will assign a point value to.
-Lead scoring criteria can be broken up into two main categories– demographic information and behavioral information.
+After you know what your ideal buyers look like, it’s time to decide which attributes you want to highlight by assigning point values.
+Lead scoring criteria are split into two main categories: demographic information and behavioral information.

 - Email opens